stealth-lab/stealth-grid-cli/README.md

 - **Data Download**: Download detailed data for a selected series as a ZIP file to a user-specified directory.
 - **Interactive UI**: Navigate through the application using keyboard controls for an interactive experience.

+## Main Menu
+1. **Select Game**: Use the arrow keys to navigate through the list of games and press `Enter` to select a game.
+2. **Enter Start Days**: Enter the number of past days to include (e.g., 10) and press `Enter`.
+3. **Enter End Days**: Enter the number of future days to include (e.g., 1) and press `Enter`.
+4. **Show Table**: The series data will be displayed in a table format.
+Use the arrow keys to navigate through the table.

+## Key Controls
+- `q` or `Ctrl+C`: Quit the application.
+- `Enter`: Confirm selection or proceed to the next step.
+- `e`: Export data to CSV.
+- `Backspace`: Delete the last character when entering start or end days.
+- `Up/Down Arrow`: Navigate through lists and tables.

-### Export Data
+## Export Data
 While viewing the table, press `e` to export the displayed data to a CSV file.
 A dialog will prompt you to select the location and filename for the CSV file.

-### Download Data
+## Download Data
 To download detailed data for a selected series:

 1. Navigate to the desired row in the table.
 2. Press `Enter` to select the series.
 3. A dialog will prompt you to select the directory where the ZIP file will be saved.

-### Key Controls

-- `q` or `Ctrl+C`: Quit the application.
-- `Enter`: Confirm selection or proceed to the next step.
-- `e`: Export data to CSV.
-- `Backspace`: Delete the last character when entering start or end days.
-- `Up/Down Arrow`: Navigate through lists and tables.

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit pull requests with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository.